manell0/couronne/README.md

 - Django (the library used to add special features and functionalities to this Python application) using the following command:
       - pip3 install django

-2. Create an mysql DB, and connect your database server with your django application via the models:
+2. Create an sqlite3 DB, and connect your database server with your django application via the models:

 3. Install additional packages:
    - pip3 install boto3